-In March 2016, EPA issued its Record of Decision detailing the agency's mandated remedial process for the lower 8 miles of the Study Area, which was based on a Focused Feasibility Study.
-EPA has estimated that it will take the potentially responsible parties approximately ten years to complete the work.
-EPA is currently in discussions with various potentially responsible parties to seek their agreement to pay for or perform the work.
+In March 2016, EPA issued its Record of Decision detailing the agency's mandated remedial process for the lower 8 miles of the Study Area.
+Approximately 80 parties, including Pharmacia, are participating in an EPA-directed allocation process to assign responsibility for costs to be incurred implementing the remedy selected for the lower 8 miles of the Study Area.
+CSXT is participating in the allocation process on behalf of Pharmacia.
 At a later date, EPA will select a remedy for the remainder of the Study Area and is expected to again seek the participation of private parties to implement the selected remedy using EPA's CERCLA authority to compel such participation, if necessary.